-(p) An S corporation, limited liability company taxed as a partnership, or partnership that qualifies for a credit under this section may pass through the credit earned to each shareholder of the S corporation, partner of the partnership, or member of the limited liability company.

-- (1) The amount of the credit allowed a shareholder, partner, or member by this subsection is equal to the shareholder's percentage of stock ownership, partner's interest in the partnership, or member's interest in the limited liability company for the taxable year multiplied by the amount of the credit earned by the entity.
+- (q) An S corporation, limited liability company taxed as a partnership, or partnership that qualifies for a credit under this section may pass through the credit earned to each shareholder of the S corporation, partner of the partnership, or member of the limited liability company. - (1) The amount of the credit allowed a shareholder, partner, or member by this subsection is equal to the shareholder's percentage of stock ownership, partner's interest in the partnership, or member's interest in the limited liability company for the taxable year multiplied by the amount of the credit earned by the entity.
 This nonrefundable credit is allowed against taxes due, and bank taxes imposed may not exceed 50 percent of the shareholder's, partner's, or member's tax liability or bank tax liability. - (2) Notwithstanding subdivision (1), the credit earned pursuant to this section by an S corporation owing corporate level income tax must be used first at the entity level.
-Only the remaining credit passes through to each shareholder. - (3) A credit claimed pursuant to this subsection but not used in a taxable year may be carried forward by each shareholder, partner, or member for 15 years from the close of the tax year in which the credit is earned by the S corporation, partnership, or limited liability company.
-The entity earning the credit may not carry over credit that passes through to its shareholders, partners, or members.
+Only the remaining credit passes through to each shareholder.

+1 (3) A credit claimed pursuant to this subsection but 2 not used in a taxable year may be carried forward by each 3 shareholder, partner, or member for 15 years from the close of 4 the tax year in which the credit is earned by the S 5 corporation, partnership, or limited liability company.
+The 6 entity earning the credit may not carry over credit that 7 passes through to its shareholders, partners, or members.
-(q) Notwithstanding any other provision of this section, a county with a population under 25,000 as determined by the most recent United States census shall receive the next increased credit designation for purposes of the credit allowed by this section.

-(r) Except for employees in distressed counties, the maximum aggregate credit that may be claimed in any tax year for a single employee pursuant to this section is five thousand dollars (\$5,000).

-Section 3. (a) A taxpayer eligible for the jobs tax credits allowed pursuant to this act may elect to claim the applicable credit in the manner provided pursuant to subsection (b) of this section.
+- (r) Notwithstanding any other provision of this section, a county with a population under 25,000 as determined by the most recent United States census shall receive the next increased credit designation for purposes of the credit allowed by this section. - (s) Except for employees in distressed counties, the maximum aggregate credit that may be claimed in any tax year for a single employee pursuant to this section is five thousand dollars (\$5,000). - Section 3. (a) A taxpayer eligible for the jobs tax credits allowed pursuant to this act may elect to claim the applicable credit in the manner provided pursuant to subsection (b) of this section. - (b) Beginning with the year the new full-time jobs are created, the taxpayer is allowed a jobs tax credit in an amount equal to the credit amount calculated pursuant to this act for not more than five consecutive years.
+A credit is not allowed for a year in which the new full-time job increase falls below the minimum level of two.